Prince Philip: Tributes after Duke of Edinburgh dies aged 99

 The Queen's "beloved" husband of 73 years, the longest-serving consort in British history, died at Windsor Castle on Friday morning.Full Article

-Gun salutes marking the death of Prince Philip, the Duke of Edinburgh, will take place in London, Cardiff, Belfast and Edinburgh as..
+Gun salutes have been fired across the UK to mark the death of the Duke of Edinburgh at the age of 99.

-The depth of life shared will echo the depth of grief the royal family will be feeling are just some of the sentiments on the..
+The Countess of Wessex says the Queen has been 'amazing' as she leaves Windsor Castle with her husband Edward following the death..